umbraco/UmbracoDocs/umbraco-cloud/upgrades/migrate-from-umbraco-7-to-8.md

 ## Step 2: Files migration

+Before moving on with the next step, make sure that the Umbraco 8 project is no longer running.

-* The following files/folders need to be copied into the Umbraco 8 project:
+The following files/folders need to be copied into the Umbraco 8 project:

 * `~/Views` - do **not** overwrite the default Macro and Partial View Macro files, unless changes have been made to these.
 * `~/Media`
 * Any files/folders related to Stylesheets and JavaScripts.
 * Any custom files/folders the Umbraco 7 project uses, that aren't in the `~/Config` or `~/bin`.

-* If Umbraco Forms is used on the Umbraco 7 project:
+* `~/App_Data/UmbracoForms` - in the case Umbraco Forms was used on the Umbraco 7 site.

-  * Copy `~/App_Data/UmbracoForms` into the Umbraco 8 project.
-* Merge the configuration files carefully -this ensures any custom settings are migrating while none of the default configurations for Umbraco 8 is changed.
+Merge the configuration files carefully to ensures any custom settings are migrated while none of the default configurations for Umbraco 8 is overwritten.

+### Generating UDA files

-* Run the Umbraco 8 project locally
+1. Run the Umbraco 8 project locally
     * It **will** give you an error on the frontend as none of the Template files have been updated yet.
-* Open the commandline tool in the `~/data` folder on the Umbraco 8 project.
+2. Open the commandline tool in the `~/data` folder on the Umbraco 8 project.
-* Generate UDA files by running the following command: `echo > deploy-export`.
+3. Generate UDA files by running the following command: `echo > deploy-export`.
     * Once a `deploy-complete` marker is added to the `~/data` folder, it is done.
-* Check `~/data/revision` to ensure all the UDA files have been generated.
+4. Check `~/data/revision` to ensure all the UDA files have been generated.
-* Run `echo > deploy` in the `~/data` folder to make sure everything checks out with the UDA files that were generated.
+5. Run `echo > deploy` in the `~/data` folder to make sure everything checks out with the UDA files that were generated.

-Running `echo > deploy` command will generate a new marker.
+Running the `echo > deploy` command will generate a new marker.
 Move forward with the migration based on the marker:

 * `deploy-failed`
   * Something failed during the check